sjoerdly/blog/_posts/2019-03-28-the-art-of-re-estimating-undone-work-in-scrum.md

 post_date: 2019-03-28 15:02:01
 ---
 <!-- wp:paragraph -->
 <p>There is an art to dealing with undone work in Scrum.
-Some questions that pop up in Scrum Teams with undone work:</p>
+Many questions that pop up in Scrum Teams with undone work relate to estimation:</p>
 <!-- /wp:paragraph -->

 <!-- wp:list -->